Government of Goa launch the Self Assessment App for COVID19 - Express Computer

 Pleased to launch the App in Goa, Shri Vishwajit Rane, Hon’ble Minister for Health, Government of Goa said, “The partnership with Innovaccer is one of the critical elements in our strategy to address the COVID-19 pandemic in the state of Goa and the nation.
 We are proud to become the first state in India to adopt technology solutions to tackle Coronavirus.
 I appeal to all our citizens to make use of the Application to the fullest and take necessary safety measures.”

-Speaking at the launch, Dr. Bandekar, Dean of GMC said, “It is a very critical time for everyone in the nation as we tackle this crisis at hand.
-It is imperative that we explore every possible way to curb this pandemic, and technology is one of the weapons in our arsenal to tackle this situation.
-This app will allow citizens the ability to quickly screen themselves for COVID-19 in an automated fashion”.
+Speaking at the launch, Dr. Bandekar, Dean of GMC said, “It is a very critical time for everyone in the nation.
+I offer my deepest condolences to the families which have lost loved ones to the coronavirus disease.
+It is crucial that we explore every possible way to prevent it from spreading more and affecting Goa.
+The partnership with Innovaccer will allow us to spread awareness among the citizens and help them conduct self-assessment of their health condition in an automated fashion and be one step ahead in beating the Coronavirus”.

-“The COVID-19 Practice Assistant automatically sends the educational materials on prevention guidelines, steps to take in quarantine, and other relevant information from the Directorate of Health.
-The solution automates the identification processes by sending self-evaluation assessments as patients book appointments says Dr. Sa- Director, Health Services- Govt of Goa
+“The application automatically sends the educational materials on prevention guidelines, steps to take in quarantine, and other relevant information from the Directorate of Health.
+The solution automates the identification processes by sending self-evaluation assessments as patients book appointments,” says Dr. Jose D’ Sa, Director, Directorate of Health Services, Government of Goa.

 “During such a crucial period, we are holding our flag “caring as one” high and it is our honor to add value towards the work of the Government of Goa to fight this pandemic,” says Kanav Hasija, Chief Customer Success Officer at Innovaccer.
-“We felt the need to develop a tool that will assist healthcare providers in triaging at-risk patients while they are working tirelessly to combat this outbreak. ”
+“We felt the need to develop a solution that will enable patients to be one step ahead in fighting against Coronavirus. ”

-“When the world is struggling against the COVID-19, our spirit of “caring as one” is still unshakable,” says Abhinav Shashank, CEO at Innovaccer.
-“We believe partnership and collaboration is the key to tackling such a pandemic.
-We are helping our physicians triage demand during this pandemic with preparedness.
-I am optimistic that this partnership with the Government of Goa and the COVID-19 Practice Assistant solution will be essential in curbing this outbreak and combating it as one.”
+“Innovaccer has been on a mission to connect healthcare and bring all of the stakeholders together to care as one.
+That mission holds true now more than ever,” says Abhinav Shashank, CEO at Innovaccer.
+“It’s an honour to work with the government of Goa and launch India’s first automated self-evaluation assessment to tackle the COVID-19 virus.
+We are optimistic that this partnership will play a key role in curbing this pandemic and keeping citizens safe.”

 If you have an interesting article / experience / case study to share, please get in touch with us at [email protected]